study-smart/study-smart.github.io/README.md

 # study-smart.github.io
-This is [age for Study Smart Classes
+This is Page for Study Smart Classes